How To Make Sushi Rice Without Rice Cooker

 • Wash the rice in a bowl or under running water in a mesh colender.

-• Add water and bring to a boil.
+• Add water to the rice and bring to a boil.

-• Lower the heat to medium-low, cover the saucepan with a lid and let it simmer for 15 minutes.
+• Lower the heat to medium-low, cover the saucepan with a lid, and let it simmer for 15 minutes.
 DO NOT OPEN THE LID.
 If the rice steams too much, lower the heat.

 • Take the sushi rice from the heat and let it stand COVERED for 10 more minutes.